DaveSkender/Stock.Indicators/docs/examples/CustomIndicators/README.md

                 Date = q.Date
             };

-            // only do calculations after uncalculable periods if (i >= lookbackPeriods - 1)
+            // only do calculations after incalculable periods if (i >= lookbackPeriods - 1)
             {
                 decimal? sumWma = 0;